open-mmlab/mmdetection/docs/conventions.md

 ## Coco Panoptic Dataset

-In MMDetection, we have supported the CocoPanoptic dataset.
+In MMDetection, we have supported COCO Panoptic dataset.
 We clarify a few conventions about the implementation of `CocoPanopticDataset` here.

 1. In the `gt_semantic_seg`, different from the default setting of MMDetection, the label `0` stands for `VOID` label and the category labels start from `1`.
    It will be fixed after we support setting the padding value of `gt_segmantic_seg`.